 System maintains a history of at least the last 10 actions.

-Repeat Action
+Repeat Action [Need 10 undo, redo steps]

 As an OC/DOC, IC, User, I want to repeat or redo the last undone action, so that I can easily recover changes I previously reverted if needed.